Coffeekraken/react-boilerplate/README.md

 	</a>
 </p>

-React boilerplate integrated with react-scripts, redux, redux-thunk, reselect, sugar, gridle and more...
+<p class="lead">React boilerplate integrated with react-scripts, redux, redux-thunk, reselect, sugar, gridle and more...</p>

 ---